A Complete Idiot's Guide to Cuba

 Religion in Cuba

 The majority of the population practices and believes in syncretism, which is a mixture between Catholicism and African rites imported from colonial times.
-In the beginning, the Spanish colonizers forbade the slaves to practice their local religions.
+At the beginning, the Spanish colonizers forbade the slaves to practice their local religions.
 The latter began to mix the worship of the saints with their African rites, thus forming the famous religious trend called santeria or Afrocuban religion, often called Yoruba, something similar to what happens in Brazil.
 However, not everyone believes in it.
-In Cuba there is also Christianity with all its variants, the presence of the Catholic religion is quite strong and has been strengthened after the visits of the Popes.
+In Cuba, there is also Christianity with all its variants, the presence of the Catholic religion is quite strong and has been strengthened after the visits of the Popes.

 Tips in Cuba